elokaagu/omahub-main/TAILORS_MIGRATION_README.md

 This script will:

-1. ✅ Check for existing brands with "Tailoring" category
+1. ✅ Check for existing brands with "Tailored" category
 2. ✅ Create the tailors table if it doesn't exist
 3. ✅ Migrate tailoring brands to the tailors table
 4. ✅ Avoid duplicates